RaghuRam2404/AAIC/Module 3 - Foundation of Natural Language Processing and Machine Learning/4 Performance measurement of models.md

 $log\_loss=\frac{-1}{n}\sum_{i=1}^n(log(p_i)*y_i + log(1-p_i)*(1-y_i))$ with values ranges from $0\ to\ \infty$

 If $p_i$ close to 1, log loss term of that input is very low and vice versa.
 It penalizes for the small deviations in the probabilities.

-We want log loss to be small.
+We want **log loss to be small & close to zero** and we **can't interpret** the value of log loss.
 It is because of the below graph

 ![](./4 Performance measurement of models/Screen Shot 2021-06-14 at 8.19.08 PM.png)